This Video Will Give You Some Great Tips On How To Rent Your House Fast

 Steep Driveways and Funky Layout

-Another thing, just, and this may sound strange, but you know, steep driveways, you know, can keep people from renting your house.
+This may sound strange, but steep driveways can keep people from renting your house.
 An odd layout can have the same effect.

-So there’s a reason why these national home builders, these multi-multi-million-dollar home builders essentially have the same floorplans for all of their homes.
+This explains why these national home builders, these multi-million-dollar home builders essentially have the same floor-plan for all their homes.

 So if your house has a funky layout, you may love it, but that doesn’t mean a tenant or a prospective tenant is going to love it.